Uniqueness of gravitational constant at low energies from the connection between spin-2 and spin-0 sectors: Preparation: deriving the dressed graviton propagator

+Now we have all the ingredients we need to perform the summation in Figure~\ref{figure_pro}.
+Using the identities in~\eqref{PQ_identities} and the transversality of $P_{\mu\nu}$ and $Q_{\mu\nu\rho\sigma}$ repeatedly, we find that the summation corresponds to a geometric series as usual and can be straightforwardly performed to give the one-loop dressed graviton propagator,

-This is the first main result of this work.
-We derived its form in general $D$ dimensions to facilitate its application to other research, while for our purpose we take $D \to 4$ from now on.
+Here $A$ and $B$ are the form factors in the self-energy given in~\eqref{AB}.
+We derived the dressed propagator in $D$ dimensions in the general covariant gauge to facilitate its application to other research, while we see that the part proportional to $\alpha$ does not get dressed at all and therefore is irrelevant for our discussion about the non-trivial recovery of classical gravity at low energies.
+Moreover, it would be convenient if the propagator is transverse.
+We hence choose the Landau gauge~\cite{Galiza:1984ioc} (by setting $\alpha,\beta=0$) and let $D \to 4$ from now on so that the dressed propagator takes the concise form,

+The first and the second terms in the bracket are the spin-0 and spin-2 components of the propagator as we mentioned in the introduction.
 We see that $k^{2}=0$ is a pole of the dressed propagator.
-Moreover, it is a simple pole since $A/k^{2}$ and $B/k^{2}$ remain finite when $k^{2}\to 0$, as can be seen from Eqs. \eqref{A_limit} and \eqref{B_limit}.
+In addition, it is a simple pole since $A/k^{2}$ and $B/k^{2}$ remain finite when $k^{2}\to 0$, as can be seen from~\eqref{A_limit} and~\eqref{B_limit}.
 Therefore, graviton stays massless at one loop.
-However, additional poles do exist for non-perturbatively large momenta~\cite{Platania:2022gtt}.
-For completeness, we discuss these poles in Appendix~\ref{Pole Structure of the Dressed Graviton Propagator}.
+However, additional poles do exist for non-perturbatively large momenta and we refer the reader to~\cite{Platania:2022gtt, Jimu:2024} for more details.